Abby Anderson //

 Director of Community Connections

 My role at CTJJA allows me to speak directly to policymakers, which demonstrates to all system-involved youth that their voices matter too.
 Communities impacted by the juvenile justice system have unique and valuable perspectives on reform, and Hartford needs to hear from them.

-I am also a member of the Youth First Leaders Network, a Justice Fellow with Public Allies CT, and a member of the Annie E. Casey Youth Advisory Council.
+I am also a member of the Youth First Leaders Network, an alumna of Public Allies CT, and a member of the Annie E. Casey Youth Advisory Council.